julianheavyside/STAT545-hw01-heavyside-julian/README.md

-# This is my repo for the first homework assignment for STAT 545
+# STAT 545 Homework Assignment 1

 ### My name is Julian Heavyside, and I'm a grad student in the Zoology Department here at UBC.